Myanmar accuses rebels in east of shooting passenger plane | Law-Order

 The state news agency released photos it said were of the bullet hole and the passenger being treated.

-Myanmar National Airlines' office in Loikaw announced that all flights to the city were canceled indefinitely.
+Myanmar National Airlines' office in Loikaw announced that all flights to the city were cancelled indefinitely.

 Kayah state has experienced intense conflict between the military and local resistance groups since the army seized power last year, overthrowing the democratically elected government of Aung San Suu Kyi.

-The Feb.
-1, 2021, takeover was met with peaceful nationwide protests, but after the army and police cracked down with lethal force on street demonstrators opposing military rule, thousands of civilians formed militia units as part of a People's Defense Force to fight back.
+The February 1, 2021, takeover was met with peaceful nationwide protests, but after the army and police cracked down with lethal force on street demonstrators opposing military rule, thousands of civilians formed militia units as part of a People's Defence Force to fight back.

 The PDF groups are allied with well-established armed ethnic minority groups such as the Karenni, the Karen and the Kachin which have been fighting the central government for more than half a century, seeking greater autonomy in border regions.